"In My Corner" for the San Quentin Prison General Population

 Finding your unique voice and identity is important for everyone.
-JOPP brought a jazz enemble and boxer-tap dancer Joe Orrach to San Quentin Prison to illustrate, for the general inmate population the finding of identiy and voice through a performing arts piece.
+JOPP brought a jazz ensemble and boxer-tap dancer Joe Orrach to San Quentin Prison to illustrate, for the general inmate population, the finding of identiy and voice through a performing arts piece.

-The show encouraged incarcerated people to tell their own stories as part of their rehabilitation, making the show more than just entertainment for San Quentin residents who made up the audience in the Prison Chapel where JOPP performed on Dec.
-13.
+The show encourages incarcerated people to tell their own stories as part of their rehabilitation, making this event more than just entertainment for San Quentin residents who made up the audience in the Prison Chapel where JOPP has performed.

-The perfroance was featured on the first page of the San Quentin News:
+The performance was featured on the first page of the San Quentin News: